jaaamessszzz/jaaamessszzz.github.io/_portfolio/dnassembly-database.md

 Every plasmid has it's own page where files (e.g. sequencing) and comments can be stored.
 Plasmids can be downloaded as Genbank files from the database.

-Check out the live project [here](https://cloningwebapp.com)!

-Check out the repository [here](https://github.com/jaaamessszzz/Django-Plasmid-Database)!
+Check out the repository [here](https://github.com/jaaamessszzz/PlasmidWebApp)!
-(Note: this repository may still be private, it's a work in progress)